Toggle diff (533 lines)

 +@item conf

-+Variable containing path to the configuration file.
++Variable containing the file name of the configuration file.

 +